veniamin-ilmer/diet/README.md

 Assume that the more diverse a plant is, the more diverse its fibers will likely be.
 Hence, to increase gut diversity, I need to eat a wide variety fiberous of foods.
 The more varied, the better.

-In order to find "variety", I divide fiberous food based on its plant order.
+In order to find "variety", I divide fiberous food based on its plant Order.
 [Here is a detailed table I have compiled](plant_diversity).

+Here are my priorities when searching for a diet:

+1. Try to maximize the variety by eating foods from as many plant Orders as possible.
+2. When choosing which food to eat within an Order, pick the one that has the highest amount of dietary fiber.
+3. When choosing fatty foods, minimize foods with high omega 6 fat, maximize foods with high monounsaturated fat.
+(Macadamias, Olives, Avocados)